 Do you want to learn how to play the narcissist’s game so that you can beat them at it?
 We’ll get to that…but before we do, let me ask you something.

 Would you agree that narcissist cares just as much about how they’re perceived as they do about how YOU behave inside your relationship?
 Is he or she always the one who calls the shots – whether directly or indirectly?

 When I say directly, I mean by literally setting the rules; or indirectly, by manipulating every situation to his or her advantage.
 So, inside the relationship, the narcissist is controlling, often of every single aspect, to say the very least.

-That’s what you call the narcissistic conundrum – sort of his secret sauce – the “dual personality” thing.
+That’s what you call the narcissistic conundrum – sort of their secret sauce – the “duel personality” thing.

-He’s one person at home (or in private) and another person in public or around “outsiders.”
-He’s one of those guys who’s nicer to strangers than he is to the people he loves.
+They’re one person at home (or in private) and another person in public or around “outsiders.”
+They are the type who’s nicer to strangers than they are to the people they love.

-(But as one of his favorite forms of narcissistic supply, you already know that his “generosity” is always equipped with proper strings.)
+(But as one of the narcissist’s favorite forms of narcissistic supply, you already know that their “generosity” is always equipped with proper strings.)

 Playing the Game: The Rules of Toxic Narcissism